humandecoded/twayback/README.md

 # Twayback: Downloading deleted Tweets from the Wayback Machine, made easy

+# Sad News July 2023 - Due to recent changes to the Twitter platform, this tool is unable to work as intended.
+Login is required to even view tweets not to mention the rate limiting.
+I'll leave this repo up in case anyone wants to learn from it but I likely will not be updating the tool.
+Thank you to everyone that contributed and found some utility in this project.

 Finding and downloading deleted Tweets takes a lot of time.
 Thankfully, with this tool, it becomes a piece of cake! 🎂